-You may use a second Subsys spray unit 30 minutes after the first.
+You may use a second dose of Subsys 30 minutes after the first.
 Use only the same strength and amount you used for the first dose.
-Call your doctor if you still have pain after using the second spray.
-Do not use more than 2 sprays for each episode of breakthrough cancer pain.
+Call your doctor if you still have pain after taking the second tablet.
+Do not take more than 2 doses for each episode of breakthrough cancer pain.

 What happens if I miss a dose?